ArborXR/abxr-cli/README.md

 `-v, --version`
 * Description: Show the CLI tool version and exit

+`-p, --progress`
+* Description: Show the progress bar for file uploads or longer operations.
+Default = false

 ## Command Groups

 The CLI tool is divided into two main groups: apps and files.
 Each group has its own set of subcommands.